 - The water is around 50-60 feet deep around the sculpture installations.

 - Good opportunity for paddleboarders, kayakers, and snorkelers who will also benefit from the thick growth of marine life in the region.

 - This museum is the first for the USA, while there are other popular exco underwater museums in the world – Mexico’s Museo Subacuático de Arte and Museo Atlantico, Canary Islands.

 Andy McAlexander, president of the nonprofit South Walton Artificial Reef Association says, “We will be raising awareness of our marine ecosystems through art.”

 All these incredible facilities are coming up with a message loud and clear, “Let’s save the marine life and contribute to the ecosystem!
-A trip to the underwater museum will be such a pleasant gift you can present to yourself.
+So Plan a trip to the underwater museum will be such a pleasant gift you can present to yourself.